AlbertoRSN/Concurrent-Programming/README.md

 	*  ThreadsJoin.cs - Program to create different threads using Join

-**All the examples have been executed in a notebook with the following specifications:**
+**All the examples have been executed in a PC with the following specifications:**

 ![Specifications](specifications.png)